alexikaruna/ffs_novel/chapters/hello-world.md

 <!-- wp:paragraph -->

-When awaking, in a bit brushing the computer mouse, the black screen came back to vision.
+When awaking, accidentally brushing the track pad, the black screen came back to vision.
 ‘Crap’, thinking to $erself, ‘I cant just leave that on with K, she probably owns my whole system by now.’
 Half not caring because $he trusted her.
 But it bothered $er ego.

 <!-- /wp:paragraph -->